JOIN TINS / DONATE

-At present, all TINS programming and operations are handled by our three full-time staff, and the volunteer efforts of our Board and other volunteers.
+At present, all TINS programming and operations are handled by our four full-time staff, and the volunteer efforts of our Board and other volunteers.
 However, in coming months, we may be looking for seasonal field crew, interns, volunteers, help with fundraising, adminstrative help, etc. Please check back regularly if you'd like to get involved, or just contact us.

 T. Will Richardson, Ph.D.

 Will has been working and birding in the Tahoe area since 1994.
 Originally a seasonal Tahoe resident (spending summers running crews for the Point Reyes Bird Observatory elsewhere in California, and falls working for PRBO on the Farallon Islands off the coast of San Francisco), Will finally settled in Truckee in 2001, and has been intensively studying the region's natural history and ecosystems ever since.
 He is currently working on a status and distribution guide for the birds of the Lake Tahoe basin, but his interests span all taxa: he has authored papers on chipmunks, butterflies, and his own discovery of the Tahoe basin's second species of salamander.

 Will received his Ph.D. in Ecology, Evolution, and Conservation Biology from the University of Nevada, Reno, studying bird communities in Sierra Nevada aspen habitats.
 He's never not birding, but he also attempts to squeeze in backcountry skiing, climbing, sea-kayaking, Ulitmate Frisbee, and the occasional gig with his bands Üncle Rïco and Bison.